TBourton/inference-engine-sqs-ecs/README.md

 - Remove egress all in favour of VPC endpoints for ECR: https://docs.aws.amazon.com/AmazonECR/latest/userguide/vpc-endpoints.html
 - Cloudwatch alarms in terraform
 - Fully migrate from gitlab CI to github actions
+- Deploy into an AWS account
+- More documentation